DRimmele/samplecsc396/README.md

 # Non-Functional Reqs
 - Performance: flashcards should be created in under 10 seconds for 90% of users.
 - Security: User data and login information must be stored using AES-256 encryption
-- Usability: Website should be mobile friendly and achieve user satifaction score of at least 85%.
+- Usability: Website should be website friendly and achieve user satifaction score of at least 85%.
 - Scalability: The platform must be able to have at least 100 active users on the platform at once.